jyguyomarch/awesome-productivity/README.md

  - [Tasker](http://tasker.dinglisch.net/) – Android application that can perform context sensitive custom tasks (_e.g._ automatically turn on wifi when you arrive home).
  - [Zapier](https://zapier.com/) – Automation tool that allows you to connect hundreds of web services and create automations between the processes.
  - [Awesome AutoHotKey](https://github.com/ahkscript/awesome-AutoHotkey) – AutoHotKey is a free, open-source macro-creation and automation software for Windows that allows users to automate repetitive tasks.
+ - [AutoIt](https://www.autoitscript.com/) - Small tool for Windows to automate the Windows GUI, but it can also be used for other purposes.